Repository size

 5. Select Start cleanup.

-GitLab sends an email notification with the recalculated repository size after the cleanup has completed.
+GitLab sends an email notification with the recalculated repository size after the cleanup completes.

 History